PaulBratslavsky/strapi-5-next-blog-post/README.md

 Nice!
 We have a `Home` page.

-Now let's create our `Our Team` page.
-In the `app` folder, we will create a new folder and name it `our-team`.
-Inside this folder, we will create a new file and name it `page.tsx`.
+Now, let's create our `Our Team` page.
+We will create a new folder in the `app` folder and name it `our-team`.
+We will create a new file and name it `page.tsx` inside this folder.
 This file will contain our `Our Team` page.

+Let's start by adding the following code:

 Let's start by adding the following code: